-Season Five continues the exploration, preservation and celebration of craft with Forge premiering on PBS October 25, 2013, Holiday premiering on PBS December 20, 2013, and Industry airing in Spring 2014. (*check local listings)
+Season Five continues the exploration, preservation and celebration of craft with Forge premiering on PBS October 25, 2013, Holiday premiering on PBS December 20, 2013, and Industry airing on May 2, 2014. (*check local listings)

 Through their own words, craft artists reveal what makes their work – and the lives they lead – unique.
 Learn more about the artists featured in the episodes below.